artvin01/TF2-Zombie-Riot/README.md

 Alot of code is borrowed/just takes from other plugins i or friends made, often with permission, rarely without cus i couldnt contact the person or it was just open sourcecode, credited anyways when i did that.

+IF YOU HAVE ANY QUESTIONS, CONTACT ME.
+My things are in my Bio.